What is Deliberation (and Public Deliberation)? Quotes from Leaders in the Field

 Deliberation is ‘the kind of reasoning and talking we do when a difficult decision has to be made, a great deal is at stake, and there are competing options or approaches we might take.
 It means to weigh possible actions carefully by examining what is most valuable to us.’

-- Julia Abelson et al., From ‘Deliberations about deliberative methods: issues in the design and evaluation of public participation processes,’ Social Science & Medicine 57 (2003) 239-251.
+– Julia Abelson et al., from ‘Deliberations about deliberative methods: issues in the design and evaluation of public participation processes,’ Social Science & Medicine 57 (2003) 239-251. (link)

-- David Mathews, Kettering Foundation; from Public Deliberation in America, www.kettering.org
+– David Mathews, Kettering Foundation; from Public Deliberation in America (link)

-- Robert Reich, From Public Management in a Democratic Society
+– Robert Reich, from Public Management in a Democratic Society (link)

 NCDD compiled these quotes about deliberation.
 Add a comment below if you have a quote you think we should add.